DennisSchmidtOTHRegensburg/ControVolEclipsePlugin/README.md

 - OS: Windows 7,8, Unix or Mac OS X (Tested with Windows 7,8, Unix)

 **Installation and deinstallation of the plugin:**
-The plugin can be installed and deinstalled with the Eclipse Update Manager with Help>Install New Software.
-For installation the path to the local Feature-folder has to be stated.
+[Download](https://www.dropbox.com/s/dnmw4n4vtjzhyyp/Feature.zip?dl=0) and extract the Feature-folder.
+Then open Eclipse IDE and go to the Eclipse Update Manager with Help>Install New Software.
+For installation the path to the Feature-folder has to be stated.

 **Configure a example database-project**
 In the given example the MorphiaTestProject with MongoDB and Morphia is used.
 In this